zenml-io/zenml/docs/book/mlops_stacks/orchestrators/overview.md

 def mnist_pipeline(...)
 ```

-We can now run the pipeline by simply executing the Python script:
+We can now run the pipeline by executing the Python script:

 ```bash
 python run.py